Kenneth Ikugar

-Kenneth Tig - Ishor Ikugar (born 27 October 2000) is a Nigerian professional footballer who plays as a forward for Czech National Football League club Sigma Olomouc B.
+Kenneth Tig - Ishor Ikugar (born 27 October 2000) is a Nigerian professional footballer who plays as a forward for Liga Portugal 2 club Amarante.

 Club career

 FC ViOn Zlaté Moravce

 Ikugar made his professional Fortuna Liga debut for FC ViOn Zlaté Moravce against FK Železiarne Podbrezová on 11 February 2023.

 SK Sigma Olomouc

 On 4 July 2024, Ikugar signed a contract with Czech First League club Sigma Olomouc.
 He started playing for the reserve B team playing in Czech National Football League.